open-spaced-repetition/fsrs4anki-helper/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/b33460f4-d7db-4c8f-b9d0-d0193f2d1f54)

+## Flatten

+You can the maximum number of reviews per day for future due cards.
+The Helper will find out the cards that exceed the limit and postpone them to the future.

 ## Advanced Search (<=2.1.66)

 In the card browser, you can right-click on the header and click on Difficulty, Stability, Retention to display the current memory states of cards.